Kristina01111000/Drws_site/README.md

 - Need to edit https://growingholistically.com/membership-account/membership-confirmation/ in line with what we talked about today
 - Make the podcast info for coming out june 21stish https://thelaurajanelaytonshow.com/
-- new starburst good?
-NO, Make button “Dr W’s Self-Renewal System – For FREE! ((Click Here)
 - Add the tabulator to the slides above line
 - Center the title of the to do list
 - On https://growingholistically.com/benefits-of-the-4-element-self-renewal-system/